hknd23/DeepLearningCausal/README.md

 The tutorial for `metalearner_neural ()` for the S-learner using R neural net is [here](/tutorial.md#deep-neural-s-learner).
 The tutorial for `metalearner_neural ()` for the T-learner using R neural net is [here](/tutorial.md#deep-neural-t-learner).
 The tutorial for `metalearner_neural ()` for the X-learner using R neural net is [here](/tutorial.md#deep-neural-x-learner).
 The tutorial for `metalearner_neural ()` for the R-learner using R neural net is [here](/tutorial.md#deep-neural-r-learner).

-#### Deep Neural Networks for PATT (settings with treatment noncompliance) Using reticualte, tensorflow and keras3
+#### Deep Neural Networks for PATT (settings with treatment noncompliance) Using reticulate, tensorflow and keras3

 The function `pattc_deepelearning ()` in our package is employed for deep neural network estimation of the PATT in settings with treatment noncompliance using reticulate, tensorflow and keras3.
 The code, customization of the deep neural network architecture, and results from obtaining the PATT via using the said function is presented in the paper.